Factorized Higher-Order CNNs with an Application to Spatio-Temporal Emotion Estimation: Factorized higher-order convolutions

 We propose to generalize the framework introduced above to convolutions of any arbitrary order.
-Specifically, we express, in the general case, separable ND-convolutions as a series of 1D convolutions, and show how this is derived from a CP convolution on the N--dimensional kernel.
+Specifically, we express, in the general case, separable ND-convolutions as a series of tensor contractions and 1D convolutions.
+We show how this is derived from a CP convolution on the N--dimensional kernel.
+We then detail how to expand our proposed factorized higher-order convolutions, trained in N-dimensions to \((N+1)\) dimensions.